bayeslabs/bayeslabs.github.io/_posts/2019-07-04-Generating-molecules-using-Junction-Tree-VAE-using-PyTorch.md

     junc_tree = minimum_spanning_tree(clique_graph)
 ```

-Now,after collecting cliques and edges from tree decomposition,we construct molecular tree using those cliques and edges.
+Now, after collecting cliques and edges from tree decomposition, we construct a molecular tree using those cliques and edges.

 <h3>II.Defining the model</h3>
-Here we define our model as JTNNVAE.
+Here we illustrate our model as JTNNVAE.

 ```python
 class JTNNVAE(nn.Module):